pg-nano/pg-nano/readme.md

 ## Development

-If you'd like to make changes to pg-nano itself, you can run `pnpm dev` to start a long-running process that compiles the project and rebuilds it on every change.
-Be sure to first run `pnpm install` in the project root to install the project's dependencies.
+When making changes to pg-nano, first install the dependencies and start the dev server.

 ```
+pnpm install
 pnpm dev
 ```